ramsuthar305/Osmosis_v2/README.md

 # Osmosis

-Osmosis is a automatic employee recruitement portal, used for automatic profile ranking based on resume, and scores of tests of applied job.
+Osmosis is a automatic employee recruitement portal built using NLTK and flask, used for automatic profile ranking based on resume, and scores of tests of applied job to help recruiters filter profiles.
+Project does resume analysis for profile ranking.

 ## Getting Started